-Nutritious superfood quinoa is the star of this creamy, coconut milk-based pudding that tastes like a cross between rice pudding and tapioca.
+Nutritious superfood quinoa is the star of this creamy, coconut milk-based Quinoa Pudding, that tastes like a cross between rice pudding and tapioca!

 I’m quickly discovering that January is a month of multiple personalities when it comes to food blogging.
 First of all, after a holiday season filled with rich, indulgent foods, everyone is resolute to start off the year on a healthy foot.
 Thus, enter the lightened up, nutritious recipes.
 Then there’s the fact that January is one of the coldest months, so everyone is craving comfort food via their effortless crock pots.
 With Super Bowl right around the corner, some folks are trying to plan out their game-watching (or at least their commercial-watching) appetizers and snacks.
 And finally, Valentine’s Day is on the horizon, so that means decadent desserts and lots and lots of chocolate!